After offer of admission: Master in Psychology

 |Per topic of the chapters, you may find additional and visual explanations on this YouTube channel.|

 The master’s programme in Psychology is specially designed for students holding a bachelor’s degree in Psychology.
-Since our international students received their bachelor's degree on various universities throughout the world; we noticed that given your diverse background you (may) have some deficiencies.
-We strongly advice you to take a look at this list of recommended readings, to prepare for the master’s in Psychology.
+Our international students have received their bachelor's degrees at various universities throughout the world.
+Consequently, we have noticed that given these diverse backgrounds, students (may) have some deficiencies.
+Therefore, we strongly advise you to have a look at this list of recommended readings, to prepare for the master’s programme in Psychology.

 Schedule and registration for courses

 The schedules of your lectures in block 1 are as follows (active for the academic year only after the timetables are published at the end of July):

 You do not need to register for tutorial and practical groups.
 The educational office will register you for all the classes.
 You will, however, need to register for course channels in the learning environment that will become available approximately a week before the start of the academic year if you are fully enrolled.
 There is no need to purchase books for the first courses.
 During the academic year, more information about the purchase of books via the electronic learning environment will be published.
 You will get access to the learning environment in the beginning of the academic year.